chb/smart-docs/updates/smart_0.5/index.md

 endpoint to one of three groups (public access; user-restricted access;
 app-restricted access).
 For full details see our [REST API Page](/reference/rest_api).

+## Change in the REST call path for the preferences API calls

+Update the call path to 'GET /users/{user_id}/apps/{smart_app_id}/preferences'

+## Deprecate your Alerts API

+If you did have the Alerts API implemented in your SMART 0.4 container, you should deprecate (or disable) the code related to it.

 ## Test With the API Verifier